Dover Castle from the Western Docks

 The House of Agnes

 John Aspinall had two passions: gambling, and wild animals.
 He indulged the first with his own casino in Mayfair, and the second with the private zoo he started at Howletts House, Bekesbourne, in 1957.
 The latter was largely funded by the former; but, after the Lord Lucan affair, ‘Aspers’ opened it up to the public.
 It was never a conventional zoo, insofar as staff were encouraged to form close bonds with the animals.
 This had some negative consequences, particularly when no fewer than three keepers were killed by Siberian tigers.
-Aspinall took his respect for the animals as far as providing habitats so authentic that visitors sometimes struggled to see anything.
-And, when activists decided that zoos were unacceptable, Aspinall did not slaughter the animals or return them to die of disease, predation or poaching in the wild.
-Instead he nonchalantly changed the name on the door to ‘Howletts Wild Animal Park’, with an emphasis on conservation that satisfied everybody.
+Aspinall took his respect for the animals as far as providing habitats so authentic that visitors occasionally had to work to see anything, as if in the wild.
+Then, when activists decided that zoos were unacceptable, Aspinall did not slaughter or dispose of the animals.
+Instead he morphed the zoo into ‘Howletts Wild Animal Park’, with an emphasis on conservation and reintroduction that satisfied nearly everybody.

 Kent & East Sussex Railway